Last updated: September 19, 2020

-In addition to many ancestral home countries that now offer citizenship to the ancestors of those oppressed, people of Jewish heritage seeking a second citizenship may also be able to claim an Israeli passport under Israel’s Law of Return.
+In addition to many ancestral home countries that now offer citizenship to the descendants of those who were oppressed, people of Jewish heritage seeking second citizenship may also be able to claim an Israeli passport under Israel’s Law of Return.

 The Law of Return has been discussed as a second passport strategy before, but the exact details have often been somewhat unclear.

 While the Law of Return was designed to offer Israeli citizenship and an Israeli passport to ethnic Jews and those of Jewish faith, there are ways that non-Jews can qualify for a second passport as well.

 The Law of Return was designed to further the creation of a Jewish state and was enacted by Israel’s unicameral parliament – the Knesset – in 1950, allowing for anyone of Jewish heritage to return to Israel as an oleh, meaning immigrant.

 Twenty years later, the Israeli government modified the rules to allow for a greater number of people to benefit from the Law of Return, including spouses and grandchildren of Jews.

 Obtaining Israeli citizenship under the law is straightforward, but while citizenship can be conferred within a few months, you will not receive a full passport until the first anniversary of your Israeli citizenship.

 The goal of the Law of Return is for Jews who wish to establish “the center of their life” in Israel to have the opportunity to do so.
 If you choose to do so, you will be required to show that you have established some ties to Israel in order to obtain a full travel document after your first year of citizenship.